marcingolenia/mcode/src/pages/blog/2021-12-24-minimal_apis_fsharp.md

 > This post is part of the F# Advent Calendar 2021.
 Special thanks to Sergey Tihon for organizing this!
 [Check out all the other great posts there!](https://sergeytihon.com/2021/10/18/f-advent-calendar-2021/).

-If You are "show me the code guy", You can just go and see the repo here: https://github.com/marcingolenia/minimal-apis-fsharp.
-But I invite You to read full post.
+If You are "show me the code" guy, You can just go and see the repo here: https://github.com/marcingolenia/minimal-apis-fsharp.
+But I invite You to read the full post.

 So!
 I saw how easy it should be to create API using the new "Minimal API" model brought to live in .NET 6.
 Let's go and check.
-No powerfull IDE is required, we won't use any templates.
-Just bash and VSCode, but a Notepad or nano will do.
+No powerful IDE is required, we won't use any templates.
+Just bash and VSCode, but a notepad or nano will do.

-## 2. Lets build the simplest API
+## 2. Let's build the simplest API

-Lets create the folder structure and 2 files - fsproj and Program.fs that will run our API:
+Let's create the folder structure and 2 files - fsproj and Program.fs that will run our API:

 ```bash
 mkdir -p MinApi/MinApi && cd "$_"